-If some of these questions sound familiar, you could be experiencing Trauma, a long-term reaction to an experience (or experiences) that was overwhelming to you when it happened, that continues to overwhelm you, and that you aren’t recovering from.
+If this sounds familiar, you could be experiencing Trauma, a long-term reaction to an experience (or experiences) that was overwhelming to you when it happened, that continues to overwhelm you, and that you aren’t recovering from.
 It can be brutal.
 It’s also normal; it’s a natural response people have when faced with a situation that is beyond their capabilities and that scares them.
 Though time doesn’t heal these wounds, treatment can help.

 For some of us, we are clear about what happened that resulted in our wounding, our Trauma.
-You might have even done a lot of work on it and don’t understand why it still haunts you.
-For others, the symptoms may seem to have existed for your whole life, and you don’t know why they are there.
+Others have done a lot of work on it and don’t understand why it still haunts them.
+For some, the symptoms seem to have existed their whole life; they don’t know why they are there and wonder if it’s just who they are.
 There isn’t one way to become traumatized or even a way that makes the most sense.
 It’s unique to the individual and results in its own wounding.
 Regardless, though time doesn’t heal Trauma, treatment can.
 My clients notice that they become calmer, able to discriminate between when they need to act and when they first need to shift away from reacting and to reconnect to themselves.
 They talk about becoming confident and learning to trust themselves.
 Rather than having plans they won’t fulfill, they become intentional and feel powerful.
 Ultimately, through our work, clients have a better understanding of how their wounding impacted them; they resolve the pain and feel better equipped to embrace the things they like and to face the things that they don’t like.

 Please call or text me and we can talk more about how I might be able to help.